NETWAYS/ansible-collection-elasticstack/roles/elasticsearch/README.md

 # Ansible Role: Elasticsearch

 Installs and configures [Elasticsearch](https://www.elastic.co/elasticsearch) on Linux systems.
-The role manages `elasticsearch.yml`, the JVM heap and options, and the keystore.
-With security enabled (the default) it creates a self-signed CA and node certificates — reused by the Logstash, Kibana and Beats roles — configures transport and HTTP TLS, and generates the initial passwords.
-When you raise `elasticstack_version`, it upgrades cluster nodes one by one.
+The role manages `elasticsearch.yml` and the JVM configuration (heap and options).
+With security enabled (the default) it creates a self-signed CA and a certificate for each node, enables transport and HTTP TLS, manages the keystore, and generates the initial passwords; the same CA is reused by the Logstash, Kibana and Beats roles for their own certificates.
+It configures cluster discovery for single- or multi-node setups and upgrades the nodes one at a time when you raise `elasticstack_version`.

 The OSS variant is only available up to Elastic Stack 7; from release 8 on only the default `elastic` variant exists, and security is required.